Matija Divković: Influence on literary development and legacy

 In his native Bosnia and Herzegovina, Divković is considered to be "father of literature", but he left his mark on all Slavic communities between Slovenia and Bulgaria.
 His works and his style have been widely and continually researched as part of the Bosnian and Herzegovinian, Croatian, Montenegrin and Serbian written heritage, as the Shtokavian-Iekavian dialect of his native language eventually became the basis of the literary languages developed in all these countries in the 19th century.
-Many writers influenced by him followed his style and used his language, for instance, in Bosnia Stjepan Margitić and Stjepan Matijević, in Croatia Toma Babić from Skradin, Pavao Stošić from Lika, Antun Depope from Krk, in Dubrovnik Đuro Matijašević, to name but few.
+Many writers influenced by him followed his style and used his language, for instance, in Bosnia Stjepan Margitić and Stjepan Matijević, in Croatia Toma Babić from Skradin, Pavao Stošić from Lika, Antun Depope from Krk, and Đuro Matijašević from Dubrovnik.
 This prevalence of the Shtokavian among writers and public intellectuals of that time, especially ones belonging to Illyrian movement, was the main reason dialect prevailed as the basis for the development of standard language in all the variants of Serbo-Croatian, i.e. Bosnian, Croatian, Montenegrin and Serbian.

 In his homeland Bosnia and Herzegovina, Divković's legacy and importance, beside the religious doctrine and church teachings that he spread, is signified by his reputation as the first Bosnian typographer who printed the first Bosnian book, written in Bosnian using Bosančica, the language and the alphabet people in Bosnia spoke and could read.